1bl4z3r/hermit-V2/content/posts/explaining-configs.md

 	- `categorySymbol` : Specify a symbol for Categories.
 Default is `⊲`
 	- `pinned` : Display the name of 'Pinned Posts'.
 If none provided, pinned posts section would be hidden
 	- `pinnedSVGname` : Specify what icon should be displayed before a pinned post.
 The icon must be present in `svg.html`
+	- `listLayout` : Control what rendering to be shown in various list view
+		- `legacy` - Display legacy view, where Tags and Categories are grouped by date.
+Else Tags and Categories are sorted by number of posts/articles with each tag/category is descending order.
-	- `descriptionInPosts` : Toggle to show/hide posts' description in list view
+		- `description` - To show/hide posts' description in list view
-	- `tagsInPosts` : Toggle to show/hide posts' tags in list view
+		- `tags` - To show/hide posts' tags in list view
-	- `categoriesInPosts` : Toggle to show/hide posts' categories in list view
+		- `categories` - To show/hide posts' categories in list view
 	- `initialPublish` : Show what should be shown in section of Initial Published.
 Defaults to "Initially Published on : "
 	- `human` : Shows a badge 'BrainMade' on Posts and/or Single pages.
 Configurable by specifying where badge is to be shown.
 Read more: [brainmade.org](brainmade.org)
 	- `noIndex` : When set to true, the page has ___noindex, nofollow, noarchive___ (unless specified by `denyRobots` added to robots meta tag.
 Else, robots tag will have ___index, follow___ (unless specified by `allowRobots`)